École secondaire Calixa-Lavallée

 École secondaire Calixa-Lavallée is a francophone public secondary school located in the borough of Montréal-Nord, Montreal, Quebec.
-Part of the Commission scolaire de la Pointe-de-l'Île (CSPI), it was originally in the catholic School board Commission des écoles catholiques de Montréal(CECM) before the 1998 reorganization of School boards from religious communities into linguistic communities in Quebec.
-In 1998, along with some other schools in the eastern portion of CECM, it was transferred into the territory of the former Commission scolaire Jérôme-Le Royer, which was replaced by CSPI. École secondaire Calixa-Lavallée offers regular and special education programs, welcoming classes and also professional and adults programs.
-This school hosts actually 1 661 students and 132 teachers.
+Part of the Centre de services scolaire de la Pointe-de-l'Île (CSSPI), it was originally in the catholic School board Commission des écoles catholiques de Montréal (CECM) before the 1998 reorganization of School boards from religious communities into linguistic communities in Quebec.
+In 1998, along with some other schools in the eastern portion of CECM, it was transferred into the territory of the former Commission scolaire Jérôme-Le Royer, which was replaced by Commission scolaire de la Pointe-de-l'Île (CSPI). École secondaire Calixa-Lavallée offers regular and special education programs, welcoming classes and also professional and adults programs.
+This school hosts approximately 1 890 students and 160 teachers.

 History

 The school opened in 1969 and was one of the first « polyvalente » in Quebec.
 In 1967, the ministère de l'Éducation du Québec implement the concept of « écoles polyvalentes » arising from the Parent Commission Report published between 1963 and 1966.
 Two factors have contributed to the creation of those schools all over Quebec: baby-boomers and urban sprawl.
 This type of polyvalent schools involve two elements: general education and professional education.
 Those schools originated from the School Reform in Quebec that puts forward an open education driven by a system based on collaboration, flexibility and openness inside the school.

-The school has mandatory school uniforms.
-As of 2009 some students were recent immigrants from Haiti.
-Many students came from a background of poverty.
-Caroline Touzin of La Presse stated that many students said openly that they wanted to become procurers of prostitutes ("pimps" if male).
-According to Touzin, the teachers have the school "tattooed on their hearts" despite the socioeconomic challenges there.